Thematic programs 2021

 The themes of the programs are open to suggestion via the application process.
 The selection criteria for accepting a proposal are its scientific strength and the degree to which the program would benefit mathematical research and post-graduate training in the Russian Federation.

-Geometric Analysis and Weak Geometric Structures
+Geometric and Mathematical Analysis, and Weak Geometric Structures

-March 1 – May 31, 2021
+March 23 – December 23, 2021

 Organizers: